-Between 2016 -2021 she was Minister for Education, leading a national mission of education reform.
-She retired from front line politics in May 2021 and now chairs the advisory board of the International Learning Exchange Programme, Wales’ replacement for Erasmus+.
+Between 2016 to 2021 she was Minister for Education, leading a national mission of education reform.
+She retired from front line politics in May 2021 and now chairs the advisory board of Taith, Wales’ new international learning exchange and replacement programme for Erasmus+.

-She lives on the family farm in the heart of the Brecon Beacons and is an enthusiastic volunteer at Pontfaen Young Farmers Club.
+She lives on the family farm in the heart of Bannau Brycheiniog and is an enthusiastic volunteer at Pontfaen Young Farmers Club.